Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 ## 1.KAYAK
 **Overview**

-KAYAK was found by Cofounders of Expedia, Travelocity and Orbitz in 2004 by Steve Hafner and Paul English.
+KAYAK was found in 2004 by Steve Hafner and Paul English.
 Their websites and mobile applications enable people to easily research and compare accurate and relevant information from hundreds of other travel websites in one comprehensive, fast and intuitive display.
 In 2013, KAYAK got acquired by Booking Holdings.